derekburgess/jaws/docs/adr/0014-enrichment-provenance-and-versioned-profile-sets.md

 while preserving the legacy `OUTLIER` property.
 It never invents a profile key, representation revision, model revision, or timestamp for old data.

 The legacy compute CLI's mutable model name has no immutable revision input.
-During the compatibility bridge it records `model_revision='runtime-unpinned'` and `representation_version='legacy-v1'`.
-Milestone 3 must replace these explicit limitations with declared provider revisions rather than treating either string as reproducible.
+The initial compatibility bridge recorded `model_revision='runtime-unpinned'` and `representation_version='legacy-v1'`.
+Milestone 3 now declares the exact endpoint text template as `endpoint-description` version `1`, independently from model identity.
+The writer still records `model_revision='runtime-unpinned'`; a later embedding-provider checkpoint must replace that remaining limitation with declared provider/model revision rather than treating the compatibility string as reproducible.

 ## Alternatives considered